mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 As explored in the literature review and previous chapter, playtesting is a rich and varied learning opportunities which encourages community-building behaviour.
 By the time video data recording started in phase three there were already complex patterns of playtesting underway.
 In this section, I review data to describe some of the emerging playtesting behaviours of participants.

-**playtesting as a social process**
+**Playtesting as a social process**

 Participants, particularly older ones, used playtesting as a way of showing support for fellow game makers.
 Example behaviours included: praising graphical content; making links with home interests of participants through questioning; and building rapport.
 For example, if a game featured an image of a dog other participants may ask: _Do you like dogs?
 Do you have a dog at home?_.

-**playtesting and embodied participation in the games of others**
+**Playtesting and embodied participation in the games of others**

 By the time phase three and video capture of data was underway, the process of playtesting began to take on interesting characteristics for some younger participants who were working more independently.

-playtesting took on additional playful elements often staring in one part of the working environment and then migrating to other areas.
+Playtesting took on additional playful elements often staring in one part of the working environment and then migrating to other areas.
 Because of this mobility is it hard to transcribe interactions.
 However, description of the physical movement and gestures of the young people is relevant to explore the value of this behaviour which I will call playful playtesting.
 It is possible to communicate the characteristics of this play via a description of a typical encounter.

  <!-- Examples include.... -->